President: Clive Richards OBE

 MTA fundraising allowed handrails to be fitted up the stairs in the Theatre Circle; a rear exit door to be converted for use in winter, to save heat-loss from the foyer and lots of other projects and equipment – unseen and unsung, but vitally important for the Theatres.

-Money is raised through membership subscriptions, a 100 Club (details in newsletter), coffee mornings and social events throughout the year.
+Money is raised through membership subscriptions, a 100 Club (details in newsletter and on MTA Noticeboard), coffee mornings and social events throughout the year.
 There are currently around 200 members and new additions are always welcome.

 Members do not have to pay the 12% booking fee.
 They receive a newsletter three times a year with information about social and fundraising events,